Ueda's peak set theorem for general von Neumann algebras: The case of semi-finite and general von Neumann algebras

 Thinking about the last paragraph in conjunction with the proof of our main theorem, suggests to us that it may possibly be interesting to study Haagerup's reduction theory, the standard form, and related topics, for von Neumann algebras possessing uncountable collections of mutually orthogonal projections of cardinality smaller than the cardinality of the reals (assuming of course the negation of the continuum hypothesis).

 {\em Acknowledgments.} We are grateful to Nik Weaver for a very helpful and lengthy conversation shortly before distribution of an earlier version of the present paper, which led to \cite{BW}, a paper largely devoted to quantum measure theory in the sense of \cite{Ham}, quantum cardinals, and various continuity properties of states on von Neumann algebras.
 In Section 9 of that paper the set theoretic issues associated with Ueda's peak set theorem for von Neumann algebras are explored more fully, as mentioned above.
+We are also grateful to the referee for many helpful comments.